 They say this is the most-photographed private home in the country (I would’ve guessed this one was).

 In July it went on the market for the first time in nearly 50 years for $1.885 million.

 According to the listing, the house was built in 1959 and has 2,477 square feet.

 The address they used for the show was 4222 Clinton Way, but they never specified the city.

 The real house where the exterior shots were taken at 11222 Dilling Street in North Hollywood, California (Studio City).

-Like the real house, the Brady Bunch set had double doors and two steps down to the sunken living space:
+Like the real house, the Brady Bunch set had double doors that opened into a sunken living room:

 The entry usually had a stone wall: